Digital Transformation In Healthcare (+Use Cases, Benefits, Trends)

 5. Use of patient portals for convenience

 This trend promotes convenience and transparency.
-People can easily see their test results, care histories, and visit notes from doctors—all online.
+People can easily see their test results, care histories, and doctor visit notes—all online.
 They can easily share this data with multiple providers, eliminating the need to call and manually transfer records.
 This is more convenient for the patient and reduces the burden on office staff.

 One example is FollowMyHealth, a platform that multiple healthcare systems use.